mihailfox/proxmox-openapi/packages/proxmox-openapi/README.md

 # @mihailfox/proxmox-openapi

-Generate Proxmox OpenAPI artifacts (raw snapshot, normalized IR, OpenAPI JSON/YAML) from the comfort of your own CI.
+Generate Proxmox OpenAPI artifacts (raw snapshot, normalized IR, OpenAPI JSON/YAML) from the comfort of your own CI – now with dedicated commands for every stage of the pipeline.

 ## Installation